 A retention schedule sets out the amount of time that the University needs to keep certain types of records.
-It applies to records in all formats, including paper and electronic information.
+It applies to records in all formats, including paper records and digital information.

-Retention schedules should identify and describe record collections, series or systems, not individual records.
+Retention schedules should identify and describe record collections, series or systems, not individual instances of records.